Tsutomu Mizushima

-Tsutomu Mizushima (水島 努, Mizushima Tsutomu) is a Japanese animation and sound director.
+Tsutomu Mizushima (水島 努, Mizushima Tsutomu) is a Japanese anime director and sound director.

 Career

 Mizushima was born in Chitose, Hokkaido and raised in Hata, Nagano (now Matsumoto, Nagano).
-He produced independent films in high school and when he graduated from Nagano Prefectural Matsumoto Misuzugaoka High School, he wanted to be a music teacher but gave up on higher education due to being out of work, so he got a job at Shin-Ei Animation in 1986.
+He produced independent films in high school.
+When he graduated from Nagano Prefectural Matsumoto Misuzugaoka High School, he wanted to be a music teacher, but gave up on higher education due to being out of work.
+He got a job at Shin-Ei Animation in 1986.
 His initial aspirations later led him to write lyrics and music.
-His first animation works were Doraemon and Keshiki Cutter where he served as a production assistant.
+His first animation works were Doraemon and Keshiki Cutter, where he served as a production assistant.
 After working on Mami the Psychic and Chimpui, he was in charge of episode direction for the first time in 1991 with episode 120 of Oishinbo.
-Because of his selfishness in Oishinbo (according to him), he fell into company-internal unemployment.
+According to him, because of his selfishness in Oishinbo, he fell into company-internal unemployment.
 After being demoted to production assistance, he was in charge of Dorami-chan: Hello, Dynosis Kids!! before being hired by then-director Mitsuru Hongo as assistant unit director for the 1994 film Crayon Shin-chan: The Hidden Treasure of the Buri Buri Kingdom, despite the objections of others.
 As a result, he participated in the Crayon Shin-chan TV series in that same year.
 The first time he was involved in scriptwriting was for the TV special Sekizō no Ongaeshi da zo, which aired on December 25, 1998, and also served as its storyboard artist and unit director.